Employer Insights

 The specific rules and legal requirements for delivering the final paycheck to employees are as follows:

-For employees who quit without providing 48 hours’ notice, excluding weekend and holidays, the final paycheck must be received within 5 business days or the next regular payday, whichever comes first.
+For employees that quit without providing 48 hours’ notice, excluding weekends and holidays, the final paycheck must be received within 5 business days or the next regular payday, whichever comes first.

-For employees who quit and have provided 48 hours’ notice, the final paycheck must be received on an employee's last day of employment, unless that day is a weekend or holiday.
-If a weekend or holiday, the final paycheck is due the next business day.
+For employees that quit and have provided 48 hours’ notice, the final paycheck must be received on an employee's last day of employment, unless that day is a weekend or holiday.
+If it is a weekend or holiday, the final paycheck is due the next business day.

-For employees who are terminated by the employer OR employees who leave employment by mutual agreement, the final paycheck must be received by the end of the first business day after an employee leaves or is terminated by the organization.
+For employees that are terminated by the employer OR employees that leave employment by mutual agreement, the final paycheck must be received by the end of the first business day after an employee leaves or is terminated by the organization.

 Deductions from Final Pay

 Final paychecks should include all earned wages that an employee has not yet received.
-An employer may make a deduction to final pay when (and only when):
+An employer may only make a deduction from final pay when:

-• It is legally required to do so (such as for taxes)
+• It is legally required to do so (such as for taxes or wage garnishments)

 • The deduction is for a charitable donation